 - 1 Crafted, Personalized Email Sent Based on Segmentation

 And as for those who have no idea what segmentation is, it’s the process of classifying your email list based on a set of certain factors and sending them emails accordingly.
-In fact, marketers who created segmented email campaigns were able to see an increase in revenue as much as 760%.
+In fact, marketers who created segmented email campaigns were able to see an increase in revenue of as much as 760%.

 So, here are a few ideas based on which you can segment your email list,